 I like that in a few clicks [strategy tester -> Add Strategy], you have results.
 You can also tweak the strategy parameters, as you can see above, and observe the results.

 The backtesting results reporting is excellent; the tabs show you the profit performance of the strategy, including:

 - Charts on trade performance, and much more.

-TradingView also has market replay functionality, which enables you to play through the timeline and shows you the chart scrolling and the trades executed, it is so simple and yet powerful to use.
+TradingView also has market replay functionality, enabling you to play through the timeline and show you the chart scrolling and the trades executed; it is so simple and yet powerful to use.
 All buy and sell orders are drawn on the chart and highlighted—all in all, a great package that is included in the free version.

 The only things you cannot do is forecast and implement Robotic Trading Automation, but that is typically what broker integrated backtesting tools perform.